 The College will follow this procedure:

-- If the candidate has been contacted, the College will then follow the procedures as outlined in sections 2 to 4 in this policy;
+- If the candidate has been contacted, the College will then follow the procedures as outlined in this policy.

 - Once the first hour of the examination has passed, the candidate will be marked as absent and the candidate will be sent an email to confirm this.